tflander/techTrek2017/README.md

 ### Boring Stuff

-**singleDotCycleEntireMatrix**:  This program is boring, but useful after initial setup of the screen array.
-It will ensure that the individual LED strands are wired correctly.
+**singleDotCycleEntireMatrix**:  Verify that the individual LED strands are wired correctly in the proper order.

-**pixelIntegrityTest**: Cycle through all LEDS color-by-color to verify they are all functional
+**pixelIntegrityTest**: Verify all LEDS in each pixel are functional

 **stressTest**: Verify that the power is adequate for lighting all pixels full blast at the same time